 "I'm not [using them], and nobody else is, either," says Steven Nissen, MD, chairman of the department of cardiovascular medicine at the Cleveland Clinic.
 He prefers to use a combination of older guidelines and another risk calculator, called the Reynolds Risk Score.

-Regardless of whether your doctor is on board with the newer guidelines, he or she should also consider other heart disease risk factors before making a recommendation.
+Regardless of whether your doctor is on board with the newer guidelines, they should also consider other heart disease risk factors before making a recommendation.

 Ultimately, the decision about statins is yours.
 You’ll want answers to these questions to help you decide.